This post may contain affiliate links. Please see our disclosure policy.

 Notes

-About the salt: You need a fine-grain salt for this recipe to ensure that it is evenly distributed throughout the seasoning.
+ABOUT THE SALT: You need a fine-grain salt for this recipe to ensure that it is evenly distributed throughout the seasoning.
 You can use either regular table salt or fine-grain Himalayan pink salt.
 (Want a salt-free version?
 See below.)

-The best way to taste a seasoning blend during preparation: If you want to make adjustments to this or any other homemade seasoning blend during preparation, you need something bland to apply it to.
+If you want to make adjustments to this or any other homemade seasoning blend during preparation, you need something bland to apply it to.
 Our top choice is plain, cooked pasta.
 Penne and rigatoni are good choices because of their ridges.
 You can also use small pieces of bread brushed lightly with a neutral oil like canola or avocado.

 Flavor Variations